 If you are looking for a box of chocolates with ‘diabetic chocolates’ written on the lid, you won’t find it here!
 What you will find is sound advice and a way to balance diabetes with the healthy pleasure of real chocolate.

-So our advice is don't waste your money on 'diabetic' chocolates and sweets.
+So my advice is don’t waste your money on ‘diabetic’ chocolates and sweets.
 We have seen ladies try these a few times and think that they are in labour after indulging.
-If you want a treat then stick to normal, good quality chocolate!
+If you want a treat then stick to normal, good quality REAL chocolate!

 Make your own?